 Jonathan wondered how Mr. Sinews had guessed Dr. Karnstein’s identity so easily.
 Was her voice so familiar to him that he could recognize it despite the strange distortion of the gas mask?
 Or were her movements and mannerisms so distinct that he could recognize her despite her face being covered?
-Then again, maybe it was the cornrows that gave her away.
+Then again, maybe it was simply the cornrows that gave her away.

 Jonathan watched as a couple of guards appeared, opened the door of Sinews’ cell, and led him from it.
 Jonathan stepped out into the hallway and raised his pistol.
 Sinews saw him first, and ducked to avoid being shot.

 Jonathan fired, hitting one of the guards in the shoulder.
 The Resurrectionists cried out in surprise.
 Though Sinews was bound at the wrists, with his arms tied behind his back, he leapt into action.
-He twisted his arms, with a sickening pop as his shoulders dislocated, to get his arms in front of him.
+He twisted his arms to get them in front of him, and with a sickening pop his shoulders dislocated.
 Then, grabbing the second guard around the neck, he used the ropes that bound his wrists to begin strangling the man.

 Jonathan fired another shot, putting yet another bullet into the first guard.
 Meanwhile, Solomon Grundy managed to grab the guard’s gun out of his belt.
 He leveled it at Jonathan and fired, missing narrowly.
 Jonathan ducked back around the corner as another bullet struck the wall he’d been standing in front of just a second ago.
 The smell of cordite filled the air.